-Normally, travel between home and work is not work time.
-However, where employees have gone home after completing a day's work or are on a scheduled off-duty day and are subsequently required to return to their normal place of work or any other location in order to perform a necessary task, travel time is included as work time.
-Additionally, such hours spent in travel shall be considered as hours worked and counted towards the accumulation of overtime hours and any minimum guarantees listed herein.
+Where employees have gone home after completing a day's work or are on a scheduled off-duty day and are subsequently required to return to their normal place of work or any other location in order to perform a necessary task, travel time to and from the location is included as work time.
+Therefore, hours spent in travel shall be considered as hours worked and counted towards the accumulation of overtime hours and any minimum guarantees listed herein.